Mom’s Picks: Top 10 Best Lightweight Strollers

 Summer Infant 3D Lite is the #1 best-selling stroller on Amazon.
 With over 1,000 positive reviews from parents, it has earned a 7th place on my list.
 So, why do parents love it so much?
 First of all, it costs only $79 which is a great deal for a real not-a-doll stroller.

 The second reason is the light weight of only 13 lbs which makes it easy to travel with.
 It also has a deep recline so your child can take a comfy nap.
 The seat is very roomy and if you look at the photo, you will see that it has nice wide side barriers that offer plenty of support.
+I like that!
+It can accommodate a child from 6 months and up to 50 lbs.
+There is no travel system option.

-The 6″ wheels do well on flat surfaces and can handle some cobblestone (for a short distance), but I wouldn’t go on rough terrain.
 The maneuverability is not as good as on expensive strollers, but it will get you from A to B. There is also front-wheel suspension which is a big plus for such a budget-friendly stroller.

-Most parents buy this stroller for traveling because they don’t want to risk damaging their expensive full-size models.
 Despite the low price, 3D Lite is a very sturdy stroller that can withstand some abuse.
 And honestly, nobody will cry too much if it gets scratched or damaged after check-in.

 Good storage includes a decent basket, a zipper pocket for small items, and a cup holder.
 One-hand fold is perfect for when you have your hands full.
 The canopy is on a smaller side.
 I would like to see a larger pop-out sunvisor.
 Here is my full review of Summer Infant 3D Lite »